josehu07/madkv/README.md

 just p2::service <node_id> <man_ip>:<man_port> <pub_ip0>:<api_port0>,<pub_ip1>:<api_port1>,... <backer_prefix>
 ```

-The `service` recipe needs to be run for all server nodes with the proper node ID to establish the KV service.
+The `service` recipe needs to be run for all server nodes (with the proper node ID changed, but all other arguments kept the same) to establish the KV service.

 Run fuzz testing and record outputs to `/tmp/madkv-p2/fuzz/`.
 This time we always use 5 clients with conflicting keys.
 The parameters `<nservers>` and `<crashing>` are only used in setting the output log's filename; service behavior should be controlled manually: